dell/iDRAC-Telemetry-Reference-Tools/README.md

 ask, "What is in telemetry?"

 Telemetry is presented by what are called reports.
 There are currently 24 report types available with their Metrics.
-You can obtain a list by browsing to your iDRAC at `https://<iDRAC>/redfish/v1/TelemetryService/MetricReports`:
+You can obtain a list by browsing to your iDRAC at `https://<iDRAC>/redfish/v1/TelemetryService/MetricReports`.

+Following are the currently available metrics (MetricIDs) and the associated pre-canned reports.
+Detail of each metric (MetricDefinition), like description, type, units, and sensing interval etc., can be obtained using the following command:

+curl -s -k -u : -X GET https://redfish/v1/TelemetryService/MetricDefinitions/

+Output:

+SystemMaxPowerConsumption

+{

+"@odata.type": "#MetricDefinition.v1_1_1.MetricDefinition",

+"@odata.context": "/redfish/v1/$metadata#MetricDefinition.MetricDefinition",

+"@odata.id":

+"/redfish/v1/TelemetryService/MetricDefinitions/SystemMaxPowerConsumption",

+"Id": "SystemMaxPowerConsumption",

+"Name": "System Max Power Consumption Metric Definition",

+"Description": "Peak system power consumption",

+"MetricType": "Numeric",

+"MetricDataType": "Decimal",

+"Units": "W",

+"Accuracy": 1,

+"SensingInterval": "PT60S",

+}

 List of Metric Reports with Metrics:
 - StorageDiskSMARTData